PlaidWeb/Authl/README.md

 # Authl
-A library for managing federated identity
+A Python library for managing federated identity

 ## About